 - Elimination of upfront investment and planning BigQuery's serverless design is billed monthly with flexible ondemand or flat-rate pricing that eliminates the need to pay months or even years in advance to reduce cloud spend and eliminates the guesswork and planning required to size resources correctly.
 This gives the organization the greatest business agility when it comes to cloud services costs. - Reduction in operational expenses BigQuery eliminates the need to manage virtual EDW nodes as well as the need to monitor, troubleshoot, update, tune, and plan for growth.
-Google cloud storage is automatically optimized for cost, patching and maintenance is not required, and the support team is well trained and responsive.
-This leaves administrators more time to focus on other areas of the business. - Greater business agility and reduction in cost of daily administration BigQuery scales up or down as needed to meet the changing business demands, enabling organizations to quickly act on new opportunities without the need to plan configuration requirements, pause databases, or spin up dedicated warehouse instances for each organization.
+Google Cloud Storage is automatically optimized for cost, patching and maintenance are not required, and the support team is well trained and responsive.
+This leaves administrators more time to focus on other areas of the business.

+Greater business agility and reduction in cost of daily administration - BigQuery scales up or down as needed to meet the changing business demands, enabling organizations to quickly act on new opportunities without the need to plan configuration requirements, pause databases, or spin up dedicated warehouse instances for each organization.
 The solution also helps to eliminate or reduce the time spent on database administration, ETL management, and new schema modification.
-BigQuery also is the only solution that provides native AI/ML and supports native integration with many other cloud-based services.
+BigQuery also is the only solution that provides native AI/ML and also supports native querying of data lakes with BigLake and a multi-cloud analytics strategy with BigQuery Omni.